slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 - be autentic offer good energy, be human, build rapport, listen, humbleness, genuine appreciation.
 How to make a good first impression: putting your best foot forward actually reveals the real you.
 - Keep a journal and write about what you’re looking forward to and excited about in life.
 That’ll keep ideas on the tip of your tongue, ready to discuss.
 It’s okay to write the same thing over and over each day.
 The point is to move what’s exciting you to the top of your mental list so you’re ready to go if an opportunity presents.
--->
+- admit when you're wrong. shut up when you're right -- john gottman
+- people believe everything, if you whisper it.
+- the best way to get someone's attention is to stop giving them yours.
+- smart people talking to other smart people tend to have vety short conversations. -- Naval Ravikant*
+- the secret to public speaking is to speak as if you were alone. -- Naval Ravikant*
+- a performer shouldn't look at the audience
+- a loucura é a incapacidade de comunicar-se
+- with truly logical people, most arguments are very short and based mainly on differing assumptions. -- Naval Ravikant* -->

 - Smile and relax.
 Stop trying to impress.
 Warmth comes from smiling while you speak.
 Popular people smile more than other people.
 Calm is largely a matter of slowing your speech down.
 Learn how to lessen the crushing pressure of being interesting by focusing on being interested: controlling the impression that you make on others takes a large amount of cognitive bandwidth and it will appear as fake.